aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/search-config.md

  It is easy for beacon key ids to be unique within a single key source, this may not be true across all key sources.

-The key field name is used
-to discover the beacon key to request from the keystore.
-It can be used on its own or as part of a compound beacon.

 ## Beacon Keys

 In order for [beacons](./beacons.md) to function they need materials.